Quite possibly the worst suppressed rifle - Ever.

 Frequently Asked Questions

-Why is the Steyr AUG considered a bad suppressed rifle?
+Why is the Steyr AUG considered a poor suppressed rifle?

-The Steyr AUG's gas system vents expanding gases directly into the atmosphere through small holes, creating a loud report that bypasses the suppressor.
-This design inherently makes it difficult to achieve effective suppression, even with high-quality silencers.
+The Steyr AUG's gas system vents expanding gases directly into the atmosphere through small holes, creating a loud report that bypasses the suppressor and is difficult to mitigate, even with high-quality suppressors.

-Did any company try to fix the Steyr AUG's suppressor issues?
+Were there any attempts to fix the Steyr AUG's suppressor issues?

-Yes, a company called Rat Works developed a prototype suppressor designed to replace the gas plug.
-This aimed to capture the vented gases, but the product never became widely available to the public.
+Yes, a company called Rat Works developed a prototype suppressor that replaced the gas plug to capture vented gas.
+However, this solution never became widely available to the public.

 More Reviews Videos You Might Like